MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.DirectoryManagement/Update-MgAdministrativeUnit.md

   - `[UsageRightId <String>]`: key: id of usageRight
   - `[UserId <String>]`: key: id of user

-MEMBERS <IMicrosoftGraphDirectoryObject\[]>: Users and groups that are members of this administrative unit.
+MEMBERS <IMicrosoftGraphDirectoryObject[]>: Users and groups that are members of this administrative unit.
 Supports $expand.
   - `[Id <String>]`:
   - `[DeletedDateTime <DateTime?>]`: Date and time when this object was deleted.
 Always null when the object hasn't been deleted.

-SCOPEDROLEMEMBERS <IMicrosoftGraphScopedRoleMembership\[]>: Scoped-role members of this administrative unit.
+SCOPEDROLEMEMBERS <IMicrosoftGraphScopedRoleMembership[]>: Scoped-role members of this administrative unit.
   - `[Id <String>]`:
   - `[AdministrativeUnitId <String>]`: Unique identifier for the administrative unit that the directory role is scoped to
   - `[RoleId <String>]`: Unique identifier for the directory role that the member is in.
   - `[RoleMemberInfo <IMicrosoftGraphIdentity>]`: identity
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
-    - `[DisplayName <String>]`: The identity's display name.
-Note that this may not always be available or up to date.
-For example, if a user changes their display name, the API may show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
+    - `[DisplayName <String>]`: The display name of the identity.
+Note that this might not always be available or up to date.
+For example, if a user changes their display name, the API might show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
     - `[Id <String>]`: Unique identifier for the identity.

 ## RELATED LINKS